wqking/eventpp/doc/hetereventqueue.md

 bool processIf(F && func);
 ```
 Process the event queue.
 Before processing an event, the event is passed to `func` and the event will be processed only if `func` returns true.
-`func` takes exactly the same arguments as `EventQueue::enqueue`, and returns a boolean value.
+`func` takes exactly the same arguments as `HeterEventQueue::enqueue`, and returns a boolean value.
 `processIf` returns true if any event was dispatched, false if no event was dispatched.
 `processIf` has some good use scenarios:
 1. Process certain events in certain thread.
 For example, in a GUI application, the UI related events may be only desired to processed in the main thread.